 In the past eight quarters, the Company experienced a changing market in the residential mortgage broker channel.
 The first three quarters of 2023 were characterized by the relative absence of the largest lender in the channel.
 The Company was able to capture higher than usual market share during these quarters.
-The fourth quarter of 2023 was marked by the aggressive return to market of the previously absent lender and a relative decrease in the Company's share of funded mortgages to a more typical level.
+The fourth quarter of 2023 was marked by the aggressive return to market of the previously absent lender and a relative decrease in the Company's share of funded mortgages to a more traditional level.
 The resulting operational efficiency from solid origination levels in the first three quarters and record MUA translated to higher Pre-FMV Income(1) in 2023.
 In contrast, 2024 began with challenging year-over-year comparisons to the strong first three quarters of 2023.
-Despite the return to traditional market dynamics, the Company remained focused and with a combination of higher housing activity, fourth quarter single family origination, surpassed 2023 levels by 44%.
-2025 began with growth in originations in a resilient housing market.
-With rapidly changing interest rates in the quarter alongside the announcement of US based tariffs, both securitization NIM and administration revenue were lower.
-This impacted earnings such that Pre-FMV Income(1) for the first quarter of 2025 was lower by 16%.
+Despite the return to typical market dynamics, the Company remained focused and with a combination of higher housing activity, fourth quarter single family origination surpassed 2023 levels by 44%.
+The first six months of 2025 began with strong growth in originations in a resilient housing market.
+After a turbulent economic environment in the first quarter alongside the announcement of US-based tariffs and interest rate movements, the second quarter of 2025 provided a more stable environment such that securitization NIM and administration revenue increased year over year.
+Generally, earnings were steady and Pre-FMV Income(1) for the second quarter of 2025 grew by1%.